-Can fully charging your electric car damage the battery?
+Will fully charging your electric car damage its battery?

 However, while the occasional full charge isn’t a problem, you should avoid charging an electric car to 100 percent on a regular basis.
 Doing so will reduce the battery’s longevity and, over time, put a dent in the car’s potential driving range.

-Avoiding full fill-ups also means you save time at public charging points, so your journeys could be quicker.
+Avoiding full fill-ups also means you will save time at public charging points, so your journeys could be quicker.

-Why an 80 percent charge is best
+Why an 80 percent EV charge is best

 Kia Niro EV